civol/HDLRuby/README.md

 Where `kind` is the kind of state, `name` is the name of the state, and `block` is the actions to execute for the corresponding state.
 The kinds of states are the followings:

  * reset: the state reached when resetting the FSM.
 This state can be forced to be asynchronous by setting the `name` argument to `:async` and forced to be synchronous by setting the `name` argument to `:sync`.
-By default the `name` argument is to be omitted.
+By default, the `name` argument is to be omitted.
  * state: the default kind of state, it will be synchronous if the FSM is synchronous or asynchronous otherwise.
  * sync:  the synchronous kind of state, it will be synchronous whatever the kind of FSM is used.
  * async: the asynchronous kind of state, it will be asynchronous whatever the kind of FSM is used.